JarbasHiveMind/HiveMind-community-docs/docs/18_binarization.md

 # Binarization Protocol

+> ⚠️ **EXPERIMENTAL**: subject to change without warning

 The HiveMind Binarization Protocol is designed to efficiently serialize and deserialize structured messages into compact binary formats for network transmission.
 This document provides a high-level description of the protocol, including its structure, encoding rules, and the rationale behind key design decisions.
 The binary format is protocol-versioned to support backward compatibility and future extensions.

-> 💡 the binarization scheme allows the hivemind protocol to be implemented by just flashing a light

 ## Protocol Versions